StuffIt: Overview

-With the introduction of Mac OS X, newer Mac software lost their forks and no longer needed anything except the built-in Unix utilities like gzip and tar.
+With the introduction of Mac OS X, newer Mac software lost their forks and no longer needed anything except the built-in Unix utilities such as gzip and tar.
 Numerous programs "wrapping" these utilities were distributed, and since these files could be opened on any machine, they were considerably more practical than StuffIt in an era when most data is cross-platform.
-With the release of OS X Public Beta, Aladdin Systems released StuffIt 6.0 which runs under OS X.
+With the release of OS X Public Beta, Aladdin Systems released StuffIt 6.0, which ran under OS X.

 Although it was late to market, Aladdin Systems introduced the completely new StuffIt X format in September 2002 with StuffIt Deluxe 7.0 for Macintosh.
 It was designed to be extendable, support more compression methods, support long file names, and support Unix and Windows file attributes.
 StuffIt X improves over the original StuffIt format and its descendants by adding multiple compression algorithms such as PPM, and BWT to LZW-type compression.
 It also added a "block mode" option, error correcting "redundancy" options to protect against data loss, and several encryption options.
 In January 2005, JPEG compression was added as a StuffIt X compression option (see the related 'SIF Format' below).

 From the mid-1990s until the 2005 acquisition by Smith Micro Software, coinciding with the release of Mac OS X v10.4 "Tiger," StuffIt Expander came bundled with the Macintosh operating system.

 Although Mac files generally did not use filename extensions, one of StuffIt's primary uses was to allow Mac files to be stored on non-Mac systems where extensions were required.
 So, StuffIt-compressed files save the resource forks of the Macintosh files inside them, and typically have the extension .sit.
 Newer (non-backwards compatible) Stuffit X-compressed files carry the file extension .sitx.
 Encrypted StuffIt archives created with the now-discontinued Private File utility will have .pf extensions.
 StuffIt-compressed ShrinkWrap disk images will carry .img or .image extensions.
 However, a Classic Mac OS version of StuffIt is needed to mount the images or convert them to a newer format readable in macOS.

-Smith Micro Software offers free downloads of StuffIt Expander for Mac and Windows, which expands (uncompresses) files compressed using the StuffIt and StuffIt X format, as well as many other compressed, encoded, encrypted and segmented formats.
+Smith Micro Software offers free downloads of StuffIt Expander for Mac and Windows, which expands (uncompresses) files compressed using the StuffIt and StuffIt X format, as well as many other compressed, encoded, encrypted, and segmented formats.
 The shareware application DropStuff permits the compressing of files into the StuffIt X format.